The answer is, “No!”

 We spell out our full name in the invitations and encourage prospective members to view our website to learn more about us.
 Also, we never discourage students from joining NHS.
 In fact, we encourage students to join multiple honor societies if invited.
-Additionally, MANY of our members are part of both societies, and we encourage them to with others, even discussing it on our Furthermore, since many other honor societies do not require a school chapter, this should NOT be used as an indication to discredit an organization.
+Additionally, MANY of our members are part of both societies, and we encourage them to share their experiences with others, even discussing it on our social media channels.
+Furthermore, since many other honor societies do not require a school chapter, this should NOT be used as an indication to discredit an organization.
 We hear quite a lot “My counselor said that if it’s not associated with my school it’s a scam.”
-Simply put, this is untrue, but we do encourage students to exercise their leadership skills and initiative by creating an at their school if they are motivated to do so.
+Simply put, this is untrue.

 Furthermore, our brand can be differentiated from NHS in three clear ways, the abbreviation, the crest, and brand colors.
 "NSHSS" is five letters versus three letters for National Honor Society, "NHS."
 Our crest is circular with a shield and a number of other symbols including a feather and a crown, while the crest for NHS is a polygon with a torch.
 Lastly, the NSHSS brand colors are burgundy and gold while the NHS brand colors are blue and white.
 So, keep these identifiers in mind as high achieving students will likely be recommended for more than one honor society.